Thibor/jsRapAudio/README.md

 Event | Params | Description
 ------ | ---- | -------
-onLoadedmetadata | none | Fired when an audio file is loaded onVolumechange | none | Fired when volume is changed
+onLoadedmetadata | none | Fired when an audio file is loaded onVolumechange | volume | Fired when volume is changed